 Don’t be fooled into purchasing a puppy from a registry that started in the 21st Century, and registers a dozen or so dogs annually!

 As I said, there have been accusations that these “rare” silver Labradors are actually a cross between a Labrador and a Weimaraner.
-I will let you be the judge, as there is no evidence at this time, one way or the other.
+I will let you be the judge, as there is no way to prove it, one way or the other.
 However, it is interesting to note that Silver Labradors can be traced back to two breeders.
 Those breeders are Dean Crist (Culo) and Beaver Creek Labradors.
 Both of their lines trace back to Kellogg kennels (L.E.
 Kellogg and Harold E. Kellogg) Kellogg Kennels began breeding Labradors in 1922.
 Guess what else they’re famous for breeding?
 They’re credited for the ‘rare’ pointing Labrador of course!
+What do Weims do?
+They point.

 First, you need to learn what the breed traits are (Weim vs. Lab).
 Please note comparisons to the standards of the breeds (breed standard excerpts below): long houndy ears, vs. short closely held ears.
 Note: houndy expression vs. lack of hound expression.
 Note, light eyes vs. dark eyes.
 Note double coat vs. single coat (a Lab has a downy undercoat, that can even be seen where hair is sparse, such as the head, giving it a fuller look vs. a very close/short look).